Buying an electric car

 However, hybrids are more expensive than petrol/diesel equivalents.
 They also do still emit some gases and their small battery means you can’t travel far on electric power alone.
 And by not far, we mean around 30 miles.

 The future of motoring is purely electric.
-No new cars sold in the UK from 2030 will have a petrol or diesel engine.
+In a few years, no new petrol or diesel cars will be sold in the UK due to the 2035 car ban.

 So, should you buy a used EV now or wait a bit?...
 Honestly, it depends on if an electric car is suitable for your motoring needs.